-Our formal analysis focuses on experimental designs that use Bernoulli assignment, in which case the $\mathcal{Z}$ consists of the $2^N$ possible vectors that could be obtained from $N$ (possibly differentially weighted) coin flips.
-This allows for a relatively clean definition of causal effects, as discussed by \citet{savje-etal2018-unknown-interference} in relation to the expected average treatment effect.
-This is because Bernoulli assignment ensures that $(1, \mathbf{z}_{-i})$ and $(0, \mathbf{z}_{-i})$ each have positive probability of occurring.
-In this case, the marginal quantities $Y_{ix}(1; \alpha)$ and $Y_{ix}(0; \alpha)$ are defined by marginalizing over the same sets of $\mathbf{z}_{-i}$ values, and the individualistic response has a clear {\it ceteris paribus} interpretation with respect to variation in the treatment assignment at intervention point $i$.
-Things are different under complete random assignment, where a fixed number $N_1$ of points are assigned to treatment.
-Then, for $Y_{ix}(1; \alpha)$, one marginalizes over assignments with $N-1$ units assigned to treatment, while for $Y_{ix}(0; \alpha)$, one marginalizes over assignments with $N$ units assigned to treatments.
-As $N$ grows, these differences between Bernoulli and complete random assignment typically become negligible for the Hajek estimator (discussed below) when interference is local.
-In those circumstances, at least under the regularity conditions that we propose below, for large $N$ one could consider a design that uses complete random assignment as an approximation to the cleaner Bernoulli case.
+Before ending this section, we note that our analysis focuses on experimental designs with Bernoulli assignment, in which case the possible assignments consists of the $2^N$ possible vectors that could be obtained from $N$ (possibly differentially weighted) coin flips.
+This allows for a clean definition of causal effects \citep{savje2021average}.
+This is because Bernoulli assignment ensures that $(1, \mathbf{z}_{-i})$ and $(0, \mathbf{z}_{-i})$ each has positive probability of occurring.
+In this case, the marginal quantities $Y_{ix}(1; \eta)$ and $Y_{ix}(0; \eta)$ are defined by marginalizing over the same sets of $\mathbf{z}_{-i}$ values, and the individualistic response has a clear {\it ceteris paribus} interpretation.
+Things are different under completely randomized assignment, where a fixed number $N_1$ of nodes are assigned to treatment.
+Then, for $Y_{ix}(1; \eta)$, one marginalizes over assignments with $N_1-1$ units assigned to treatment, while for $Y_{ix}(0; \eta)$, one marginalizes over assignments with $N_1$ units assigned to treatments.
+As $N$ grows, differences between AMEs in Bernoulli and complete random assignment typically become negligible when interference is local, as shown in \cite{savje2021average}.